doctea/drum2musocv/README.md

 This allows you to play the modular drum machine using external drum pads, or eg take advantage of FL Studio's note-naming in the piano roll.

 Also generates 5 triggerable envelopes with AHDSR (attack, hold, decay, sustain, release) stages.
-Mapped to the 'Cymbal Crash 2', 'Cymbal Splash' and 'Vibra-slap', 'Ride Bell' and 'Ride Cymbal 1' GM drum notes, outputting on the muso's CV outs #1, #2, #3, #4 and #5 respectively (midimuso CC 1, 7, 11, 71 and 74).
+Mapped to the 'Cymbal Crash 2', 'Cymbal Splash', 'Vibra-slap', 'Ride Bell' and 'Ride Cymbal 1' GM drum notes, outputting on the muso's CV outs #1, #2, #3, #4 and #5 respectively (midimuso CC 1, 7, 11, 71 and 74).

 Indicates triggers and envelope levels via a 16-LED RGB Neopixel strip using the FastLED library.